-Each of the following is a requirement for a Fellow in Gynecologic Oncology to sit for the subspecialty examination.
+Each of the following is a requirement for a Fellow in Reproductive Endocrinology and Infertility to sit for the subspecialty examination.
 The Fellow must meet all of the requirements in effect during the year for which admission to the written examination is requested.
-The requirements vary slightly for programs of 36 months and 48 months duration.

-- Basic Written Test To be admissible for the subspecialty written examination, the candidate must have passed the ABOG written examination for Basic Certification in Obstetrics and Gynecology. - 2.
-Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months (or 44 of 48 months in a 4-year program), or will have completed training in an ABOG-accredited fellowship program in Gynecologic Oncology no later than September 30 of the same year the written test is taken. - 3.
-Leaves of Absence Leaves of absence and vacation may be granted to Fellows by their Program Director in accordance with local policy.
-If the fellowship training program is 36 months in duration, the total of leaves of absence must not exceed either 8 weeks in each of the first two years, 6 weeks in the third year, or a total of 15 weeks over the entire three years of fellowship.
+- Basic Written Test To be admissible for the subspecialty written examination, the candidate must have passed the written examination for Basic Certification by the ABOG. - 2.
+Length of Training The candidate must have been registered with ABOG, and have completed a minimum of 32 of 36 months of training, or will have completed training in an ABOG-accredited fellowship program in Reproductive Endocrinology and Infertility no later than September 30 of the same year the written test is taken.